PaulKryptex/stratum-stale-proxy/README.md

+### Share Staling Proxy

+With this tool you can check if your pool is hiding Stale shares.

 ### Build

 1. Install Go: https://go.dev
 2. `go build proxy.go`

+... or go to Releases section to get compiled version with all the stuff needed

 ### Usage
 1. Download [T-Rex miner](https://github.com/trexminer/T-Rex/releases) (tolerates long delays in share submmitting)
 2. Extract
 3. Drop in proxy.exe
 4. Use `mine-with-stales.bat` given below
 **mine-with-stales.bat**:
 ```
 @cd /d "%~dp0"